128technology/docs/docs/intro_creating_bootable_usb.md

 ## Creating a CDROM/DVD

 For systems with an onboard optical drive, it may be preferable to write the ISO to a CD, DVD, or BlueRay disk.
-There are many tools available on the major platforms to write ISOs to optical discs, suck as K3b, Disco, etc. Those procedures are not addressed here.
+There are many tools available on the major platforms to write ISOs to optical discs, such as K3b, Disco, etc. Those procedures are not addressed here.

 ## Disk Cloning